 - Vanilla and salt add a burst of flavor, making this crust totally addictive.

-How to Make Tart Crust: Shaping
+How to Make Almond Flour Tart Crust

 The hardest thing about this recipe is pressing the tart dough evenly into the pan; it takes me about 10 minutes to make it look pretty.
-Start by pressing half of the crumbs into the sides of the pan.
-It's easier to get a square edge this way.
-Then dump in the remaining dough and press the bottom, keeping the edges square.

 This gluten-free tart crust requires no chilling, and it gets blind-baked, meaning that you don't need to line it with pie weights like you do for some recipes.
 Just toss it in the oven.